Rauw Alejandro: 2022–present: Saturno, Playa Saturno and Cosa Nuestra

+Rauw performed a medley of his songs at 26th Annual Latin Grammy Awards.

+Rauw gave a free concert in Santo Domingo, Dominican Republic, on December 13.
+The concert took place at the Parque Eugenio María de Hostos.
+The show was dubbed Noche Caribeña and held over 40,000 attendees.

 Artistry

 Alejandro's music styles include such genres as reggaeton, Latin R&B, urbano, Latin trap, rhythmic pop, and ballads.
 Billboard commented that this versatility has helped "set him apart from a growing class of pop-leaning reggaetoneros".
 He has cited Chris Brown, Michael Jackson, Ricky Martin, Daddy Yankee, Elvis Presley, Bruno Mars and Ciara as a few of his musical inspirations.
 In addition, Alejandro has also noted Rihanna as one of his dream collaborations.